Alternative treatments to failed back surgery syndrome

-Failed back surgery syndrome (FBSS) is a difficult condition to treat because it is difficult to ascertain why an operation that was designed to alleviate symptoms failed or worsened symptoms.
-Secondly, those who have experienced FBSS often have a very negative impression of everyone practicing spinal surgery and sometimes of themselves for not recovering “like everyone else.
+Failed back surgery syndrome (FBSS) is a difficult condition to treat because it is challenging to determine why an operation was designed to alleviate failed or worsened symptoms.
+Also, those who have experienced failed back surgery syndrome often have a very negative impression of everyone practicing spinal surgery and sometimes of themselves for not recovering like everyone else.

 What are manipulative and body-based methods?